-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Remove cooling shroud clean-out covers (Kohler) or cooling shrouds (Kawasaki Air-cooled) from engine and clean cooling fins.
-Also clean dust, dirt and oil from external surfaces of engine which can cause improper cooling. - c) Make sure cooling shroud clean-out covers or cooling shrouds are reinstalled.
-Operating the engine without cooling shroud clean-out covers or cooling shrouds will cause engine damage due to overheating.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Remove cooling shrouds from engine and clean cooling fins.
+Also clean dust, dirt and oil from external surfaces of engine, which can cause improper cooling. - c) Make sure cooling shrouds are properly reinstalled.
+Operating the engine without cooling shrouds will cause engine damage due to overheating.

-5.1.20 Check spark plugs:
+5.1.20 Check spark plug:

-a) Remove spark plugs, check condition and reset gaps, or replace with new plugs.
+a) Remove spark plug, check condition and reset gap, or replace with new plug.
 See Engine Owners Manual.